bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Pieter Wuille**: 00:43:33

-But the big downside for it seems to be like every efficient `threshold scheme` within this class of algorithms we're looking at requires an `interactive key setup` and that is a huge impediment for just practicality.
+But the big downside for it seems to be like every efficient threshold scheme within this class of algorithms we're looking at requires an interactive key setup and that is a huge impediment for just practicality.
-Like you can't compute an address without, you know, interacting with your `co-signers`.
+Like you can't compute an address without, you know, interacting with your co-signers.
 And sure there are ways where you might be able to do that once and then still derive multiple addresses from that, without proof.
 But this I think makes that sort of schemes much more niche in that it is something to deploy within like well-defined protocols that have a real need for the advantages that has over the alternatives and it can be.

-## Distinction between Multsig (Musig N of N) vs Frost(Threshold T of N)
+## Distinction between Multsig (Musig N-of-N) vs Frost(Threshold T-of-N)

 **Tim Ruffing**: 00:44:22